-Narrow Fit: While most boots can be made to work with a narrow foot, these are our top recommendations.
-They provide a precise fit and allow you to cinch down the boot.
+While most boots can be made to work with a narrow foot, these are our top recommendations.
+They provide a precise fit and allow you to cinch down the boot.Our Recommendations:

-A boot with a roomy fit is best for those with medium to wide feet, or for those looking to wear thicker socks.
+A boot with a roomy fit is best for those with medium to wide feet, or for those looking to wear thicker socks.Our Recommendations:

 These boots have a bulky or sloppy fit that will do well with any size foot if you aren't planning to walk too much.
-They also work well with thicker socks if you think you need 'em.
+They also work well with thicker socks if you think you need 'em.Our Recommendations

 Ease of Use

-Hands-down the Muck Arctic Ice is the easiest boot to slip into and kick-off.
-It has no laces, and a rigid shaft with a large area around the cuff allows you to easily slip your foot in and out.
+Hands-down, the Muck Boot Arctic Ice Tall is the easiest boot to slip into and kick off.
+It has no laces and a rigid shaft with a large area around the cuff.
 If you feel like using it, it also has a nifty pull tab that makes it easier to grab the boot to get your foot in and out.
-The Blundstone Thermal is also a laceless design, but the boots do not have a ridge on the back of the heel to aid in removal, so they require hands to get them off rather than a kick.
+The Blundstone Thermal is also a laceless design, but the boots do not have a ridge on the back of the heel to aid in removal, so they require hands-on pull tabs to get them off rather than a kick.

-The Sorel Caribou, Joan of Arctic,, and Tofino II all have a rigid upper that doesn't bend or twist when you step into the boot and are quite easy to use as well.
+The Sorel Caribou, Joan of Arctic, and Tofino II all have a rigid upper that doesn't bend or twist when you step into the boot and are also quite easy to use as well.
 While their laces are more labor-intensive than a slip-on option would be, they still tighten easily.
 There is enough room in all of these boots to simply slip your foot in without lacing them up, with the Tofino II being the easiest.
-The Joan of Arctic has nifty pull tabs on the side that add to its ease while the Caribou has a shaft that's not as rigid and requires a little more work.
+The Joan of Arctic has nifty pull tabs on the side that add to its ease, while the Caribou has a shaft that's not as rigid and requires a little more work.

-Of the hiking boots tested, the Bugaboot Plus IV is the easiest to use.
-Its wide collar opening makes it easy to slide your foot in and out.
+Of the hiking boots tested, the Columbia Bugaboot IV is the easiest to use.
+The wide collar makes it easy to slide your foot in and out.
 Plus, all of the eyelets are closed loops, so no need to unhook the laces.
 The Keen Revel IV Polar, Danner Mountain 600 Insulated, and Oboz Bridger all require some lacing, with the Keen Revel being the easiest of the bunch.
 All have only two eyelets to lace and unlace.
 The smaller fit and cozy collar of the Oboz Bridger makes it harder to slide your foot in and out though.

 If you want to stay on your feet through winter, a bomber outsole is key.
 We studied each model's outsole by measuring the depth of the tread and noting the pattern.
-We also created an icy ramp and walked up and down it and did some slip-sliding across an icy driveway.
-In addition to these objective tests, we skated around on ice patches, hiked around town, and got out into nasty stuff to determine which boots stuck, and which ones didn't.
+We also created an icy ramp and walked up and down it, and did some slip-sliding across an icy driveway.
+In addition to these objective tests, we skated around on ice patches, hiked around town, and got out into nasty stuff to determine which boots stuck and which ones didn't.
 In the end, we learned that those with the largest lugs and surface area did best on technical terrain while flatter soles work best on deep snow.
 Boots with temperature-sensitive rubber that is softer and more pliable perform better in colder temps and over icy surfaces.

-— Amber King and Laurel Hunter
+— Amber King